Pante Macassar: History

 On the coast near Pante Macassar lies Oesono, where the Kingdom of Oecussi had its seat.
 The kingdom was ruled by Topasses.
 The Topasses were descendants of Portuguese soldiers, sailors and traders who married women from Solor.
 They had a decisive influence on developments on Timor in the 17th and 18th centuries.
 6 kilometres west of the present-day town of Pante Macassar, Dominicans founded the town of Lifau in 1556 to secure the sandalwood trade.
 From 1702 onwards, Lifau, in the outskirts of the present city, was the place where the Portuguese first disembarked on Timor and was the first capital of Portuguese Timor.
 It continued as capital until 1769, when that was transferred to Dili because of constant attacks from the Topasses.

 In May 1912, during the great Manufahi rebellion, there was also an uprising against the colonial rulers in Oecussi.
 The rebellion was put down with the support of the gunboat Pátria.

-In the turmoil of the last months of Portuguese rule over East Timor, Due to its distance from the remainder of East Timor, Oecussi-Ambeno, and specifically Pante Macassar, became the first territory occupied by Indonesia on 29 November 1975.
+In the turmoil of the last months of Portuguese rule over East Timor, due to its distance from the remainder of East Timor, Oecussi-Ambeno, and specifically Pante Macassar, became the first territory occupied by Indonesia on 29 November 1975.
 Indonesia occupied Oe-Cusse Ambeno as early as 6 June 1975.
 When Fretilin finally declared East Timor independent from Portugal on 28 November 1975, the Indonesian flag was planted in Pante Macassar the following day.
 The invasion of the rest of East Timor began on 7 December 1975.

 During the 1999 East Timorese crisis, which followed the independence referendum, Pante Macassar was targeted by pro-Indonesian militias, supported by the Indonesian military.
 65 civilians who supported independence were hanged, and most of Pante Macassar was burned to the ground, except for two churches.

-Twice a week, a ferry boat from Dili arrives, for a journey that takes 12 hours (which is half a day).
+Twice a week, a ferry boat from Dili arrives, for a journey that takes 12 hours.